domainus/sunshine-bazzite-script/README.md

 - If you run them directly from the repo, ensure they are executable (`chmod +x sunshine_sleep.sh sunshine_cancel_sleep.sh`).
 The setup script handles this for the installed copies.

 ### Optional but HIGHLY RECOMMENDED
 Run `setup_startup_failsafe_service.sh`.
-This makes it to where it runs the `sunshine_undo.sh` script on startup in the event that when connecting to Sunshine only the `sunshine_do.sh` script runs.
+This makes it to where it runs the `sunshine_undo.sh` script on startup in the event that when connecting to Sunshine only te `sunshine_do.sh` script runs.
 This can help fix black screens after logging in.
 (Ask me how I know :] )

 ### Update edid_patch
 1) To swap to a new EDID later, run `sudo ./virtual_display_update.sh`, provide the new `.bin`, and reboot when prompted.